AgoraIO-Community/RTE-Innovation-Challenge-2020/AlgorithmChanllengeProject/README.md

 ## Task

 When using the super-resolution algorithm to process real-time video streaming, the processing performance and computing performance of the model are a dilemma.
-In order to pursue lower complexity, it may be necessary to sacrifice image quality, in order to pursue higher quality output, resulting in the equipment resource is over-occupied, resulting in equipment hot, video fuzzy Cardon and other phenomena.
+In order to pursue lower complexity, it may be necessary to sacrifice image quality, in order to pursue higher quality output, resulting in the equipment resource is over-occupied, resulting in equipment hot, video fuzzy Cardon, and other phenomena.
 The challenge mainly examines the performance of the algorithm model, taking into account the quality of the image.
 Entrants need to do 2 times the image ultra-resolution processing, the algorithm complexity is controlled within 2GFLOPs, we provide a baseline model, using PSNR, SSIM and running time to synthesize the performance of the algorithm, the high score is the winner.

 ## Judgement Rule

-For mobile platform, the image is 2 times the ultra-resolution sampling, the algorithm complexity is controlled within 2 GFLOPs, we provide a baseline model, using PSNR, SSIM and running time to synthesize the evaluation of the performance of the algorithm, the high score is the winner：
+For the mobile platform, the image is 2 times the ultra-resolution sampling, the algorithm complexity is controlled within 2 GFLOPs, we provide a baseline model, using PSNR, SSIM and running time to synthesize the evaluation of the performance of the algorithm, the high score is the winner：

 ![Judgement Rule](https://github.com/AgoraIO-Community/RTC-Innovation-Challenge-2020/blob/readmeupdate/AlgorithmChanllengeProject/Judgement%20Rules.png)